 14. Thor: The Dark World

-*insert a long sigh here* Like with Thor, I didn’t watch this when it was originally released.
+insert a long sigh here Like with Thor, I didn’t watch this when it was originally released.
 But once I watched it, I’m sort of glad I waited to see it.
-The plot in this film seems all over the place and the possibility of Thor having some comedic moments in further films was killed in this film.
-This movie also includes “Forgettable Movie Villains” that don’t seem to have any long lasting impact on the MCU in general.
-This is also one of the two films that has not been certified fresh on Rotten Tomatoes.
+The plot in this film seems all over the place and the possibility of Thor having some comedic moments in further MCU films was killed in this film.
+This movie also includes “Forgettable Movie Villains” that don’t seem to have any long-lasting impact on the MCU in general.
+This is also one of the two MCU films that have not been certified fresh on Rotten Tomatoes.

 13. Avengers: Age of Ultron